 Oh dear God…..Aoyama/Mark sounds HORRID in the dub….4Kids does realize he’s 13 right?
 Not a 45 year old banker from Florida?
 Seriously, holy crap.
 His dubbed voice is so ridiculous.
 It’s eons older than he actually is.
 Wow….just wow.
 Wow.

-Name change: Masaya Aoyama is changed to Mark…..Enterlastnamehere….Seriously, he’s a focal point character yet gets no last name.
+Name Change: Masaya Aoyama is changed to Mark…..Enterlastnamehere….Seriously, he’s a focal character yet gets no last name.
 Nice.
 To give some meaning to his name, Aoyama means ‘blue mountain’, and the blue part likely points to his true identity(ies), which I won’t spoil just yet.

 In the original, during the shot of Ichigo’s Mew Mew dress, Aoyama says she’s wearing a frilly dress.
 In the dub, Mark points out that she has a tail instead….To be honest, the dub kinda makes more sense as something to point out.
-If you look at her in her Mew Mew outfit and the first thing that you point out is the dress, you have issues.
+If you look at her in her Mew Mew outfit and the first thing that you point out is the dress, you need to get your vision checked.

 Ichigo doesn’t yell out that she’s a Mew Mew at the end of her dream when she wakes up in the original like Zoey does in the dub.

-Theme song: 4Kids never keeps a theme song, so how did they do this ti—awful.
+4Kids never keeps a theme song, so how did they do this ti—awful.
 Horrid.
 Terrible.
 Mind-numbing.
 Garbage.
 Just urgh.
-Granted, I’m not in love with the original theme song either but this tripe is….well, tripe.
+Granted, I’m not in love with the original theme song either, but this tripe is….well, tripe.

-Next, the lyrics are so cliché I’m convinced that someone just took a box filled with commonly said girl phrases in the 90’s and went crazy.
-Oh and “we can save the world if we collaborate” 4Kids, if you think your audience is retarded, why do you keep throwing out words like “Collaborate”?
+Next, the lyrics are so cliché I’m convinced that someone just took a box filled with commonly said girl phrases in the ’90s and went crazy.
+Oh and “we can save the world if we collaborate” 4Kids, if you think your audience is so stupid, why do you keep throwing out words like “Collaborate”?
 Oh and the gem of the theme song is the main chorus.
-Basically the title of the song is called “It’s hard to save the world when you’re falling in love.” or just ‘When you’re falling in love’
+Basically the title of the song is called “It’s hard to save the world when you’re falling in love.” or just “When you’re falling in love.”